By Opal Dunn, author and educational consultant

 Introducing a new rhyme

-Parents need to use parentese language (for more about parantese, see the article speaking English with your child) to introduce new rhymes.
+Parents need to use parentese language (for more about parentese, see the article Speaking English at home) to introduce new rhymes.
 The language in short rhymes is generally easy to imitate and pick up, so parentese techniques soon become less used as the child picks up more of the rhyme.

 If children are to consolidate their learning, they need time to browse in order to work out and compare words, sounds and meanings in their own way and time.
 Children should not be hurried and made to work at an adult’s speed, especially in the initial stages of learning a new rhyme.

 Repetition may seem boring to adults, but it is important to children as it gives them opportunities to subconsciously revise language and sounds.
 It also gives them an opportunity to confirm what they know, which gives them self-confidence.

 Say the rhyme, slowly dramatising it, supporting the meaning with actions, pictures or real objects.
 If there are no set actions, invent simple actions as physical involvement helps memorisation and the movement creates a ‘feel good’ factor.
 Stress the important words and rhyming words and, where necessary, whisper a translation.

 Once a new rhyme becomes well known, children are ready to take turns, each of you saying a line.
 Taking turns is an important skill to learn as it entails listening carefully and taking a risk, as well as having empathy for the other speaker and judging when they are going to speak.

 Although children may know most of the rhyme by heart, they may not be ready to initiate saying a rhyme alone.

 Informal rhyme sessions